syncfusion-content/xamarin-docs/Xamarin/Chips/Populating-chips-item.md

 documentation : ug
 ---

-## Populating with Business Objects
+## Populating the Business Objects

 To provide a compact view of complex data like business object, use the `ItemsSource` property with supports used to bind different source of objects.
 Please refer to this [documentation](https://help.syncfusion.com/xamarin/chips/getting-started#set-layout-for-the-control) for more details.

-## Populating with SfChip
+## Populating the SfChip

-Syncfusion Chips control in Xamarin.Forms provides support to create or customize own SfChip and assign that collection of `SfChip` into the `Items` property in ChipGroup.
-The following code example explains the ways to render the chipgroup control with a collection of SfChip.
+Syncfusion Chips control in Xamarin.Forms provides support to create and add SfChip as items to be set in the `Items` property of SfChipGroup.
+The following code example explains the way to create items as SfChip

 % tabs %}